European Parliament President David Sassoli dies age 65 - NewsBreak

 European Parliament President David Sassoli dies age 65

-European Parliament President David Sassoli has died in Italy, according to a Tweet from his spokesman early Tuesday local time.
-“The @EP_President David Sassoli passed away at 1.15 a.m. on 11 January at the CRO in Aviano (PN), Italy, where he was hospitalized.
-The date and place of the funeral will...
+CNN — European Parliament President David Sassoli has died in Italy, according to a Tweet from his spokesman early Tuesday local time.
+"The @EP_President David Sassoli passed away at 1.15 a.m. on 11 January at the CRO in Aviano (PN), Italy, where he was hospitalized.
+The date and place of the...

 A progressive icon from the South American territory of French Guiana on Saturday joined the race for France’s presidential election in April, promising to push back against the “discourse of hate” that has stained the campaign and seeking to unite France's long-fractured left wing.Christine Taubira has only marginal support in the polls but is admired by many for her work for social justice and for championing a French law that recognizes the slave trade as a crime against humanity.
 She last ran for president in 2002, the first Black woman to do so in France, and garnered just 2.3%...